drhammed/drhammed/README.md

  - **Duration**: Aug'24 — Present
  - **Location**: Montreal, Canada

-    - Package Development: Built and deployed a custom Large Language Model (LLM) software for research synthesis and high-level text summarization, using open-source LLM models (Llama) to streamline systematic literature reviews and synthesize information.
+    - **Package Development**: Built and deployed a custom Large Language Model (LLM) software for research synthesis and high-level text summarization, using open-source LLM models (Llama) to streamline systematic literature reviews and synthesize information.
-    - Automated Summarization: Developed advanced summarization capabilities, enabling researchers to extract key insights from large volumes of literature efficiently, thereby accelerating systematic reviews.
+    - **Automated Summarization**: Developed advanced summarization capabilities, enabling researchers to extract key insights from large volumes of literature efficiently, thereby accelerating systematic reviews.
-    - Scalability and Modularity: Structured the package with a modular design to support flexibility in research applications, enabling easy scaling and integration with diverse research workflows.
+    - **Scalability and Modularity**: Structured the package with a modular design to support flexibility in research applications, enabling easy scaling and integration with diverse research workflows.
-    - Documentation and Usability: Curated detailed documentation, including example workflows and best practices, to assist users in quickly adopting and customizing the tool for their specific research needs.
+    - **Documentation and Usability**: Curated detailed documentation, including example workflows and best practices, to assist users in quickly adopting and customizing the tool for their specific research needs.
-    - Version Control and Community Engagement: Leveraged GitHub for version control, encouraging collaboration and community contributions to continuously improve functionality and user experience.
+    - **Version Control and Community Engagement**: Leveraged GitHub for version control, encouraging collaboration and community contributions to continuously improve functionality and user experience.

 ### [GDriveOps- a Python Package for Handling GoogleDrive Files](https://pypi.org/project/GDriveOps/)